emonty/semver/semver.rst

     versions are always compared numerically.
 Example: 1.0.0 < 2.0.0 <
     2.1.0 < 2.1.1.
 When major, minor, and patch are equal, a pre-release version has lower precedence than a normal version.
 Example:
-    1.0.0.alpha < 1.0.0.
-Precedence for two pre-release versions with
+    1.0.0.a1 < 1.0.0.
+When major, minor, and patch are equal, a development version as a lower precedence than a normal version and of a pre-release version.
+Example: 1.0.0.dev1 < 1.0.0 and 1.0.0dev9 < 1.0.0a1.
-    the same major, minor, and patch version MUST be determined by comparing each dot separated identifier from left to right until a difference is found as follows: identifiers consisting of only digits are compared numerically and identifiers with letters are compared lexically in ASCII sort order.
-Numeric identifiers always have lower precedence than non-numeric identifiers.
-A larger set of pre-release fields has a higher precedence than a smaller set, if all of the preceding identifiers are equal.
-Example: 1.0.0.alpha < 1.0.0.alpha.1 < 1.0.0.alpha.beta < 1.0.0.beta < 1.0.0.beta.2 < 1.0.0.beta.11 < 1.0.0.rc.1 < 1.0.0.
+    Precedence for two pre-release or development versions with the same major, minor, and patch version MUST be determined by comparing the identifier to the right of the patch version as follows: if the alpha portion matches, the numeric portion is compared in numerical sort order.
+If the alpha portion does not match, the sort order is dev < a < b < rc.
+Example: 1.0.0.dev8 < 1.0.0.dev9 1.0.0.a1 < 1.0.0.b2 < 1.0.0.rc1 < 1.0.0.

 Why Use Semantic Versioning?
 ----------------------------